JoseMiguelFrade/Automated-Repository/README.md

      ````

 ### Collected Documents
-** THIS STEP IS OPTIONAL **
+**THIS STEP IS OPTIONAL**

 All documents gathered during the development of this project, along with their respective classifications, can be downloaded [here](https://drive.google.com/file/d/1rTfZbxoQLLzN686MScXfs-_cFXuLUOI5/view?usp=sharing).

 The link contains a complete copy of the project's database in JSON format, which can be uploaded to a MongoDB-managed database to replicate the final database used at the conclusion of the project.
+The zip file contains 3 JSON files, one for each MongoDB Collection.
+This structure should be replicated in your project in order to import the database information.

 ### Known Issues - Ubuntu:
   - It may be necessary to rename geckodriver to geckodriver.exe.